 General changes to benefits

-- From the 6th of April, the standard allowance of Universal Credit and the basic element of Working Tax Credit will be increased by £20 per week.
-This brings the equivalent weekly amount of Universal Credit in line with Statutory Sick Pay, meaning many people who claim sick pay will be able to move onto benefits without losing any income (although Universal Credit is means tested so paid at variable rates depending on the claimant’s needs and other income and savings).
+- From the 6th of April, the standard allowance of Universal Credit and the basic element of Working Tax Credit were increased by £20 per week, as a temporary measure for one year.
+This brings the equivalent weekly amount of Universal Credit in line with Statutory Sick Pay, meaning many people who claim sick pay will be able to move onto benefits without losing any income.
+This is a flat increase for every claim, so a single person living alone will get the same £20 per week increase as a couple with three children.
+This change is not reflected in other benefits, so people on benefits like Employment and Support Allowance or Carer’s Allowance and Income Support will not receive an equivalent increase.

-- From April, Housing Benefit and the Housing Costs element of Universal Credit will be increased for private renters to 30% of the local market rent.
-The maximum amount that can be claimed if you rent privately has been set at 30% of market rents since 2011 but this amount was frozen in 2015 and has not increased since then.
+- From April the Local Housing Allowance was increased for private renters to 30% of the local market rent.
+This is the maximum amount that can be claimed in Housing Benefit and the Housing Costs element of Universal Credit if you rent privately.
+It has been set at 30% of market rents since 2011 but this amount was frozen in 2015 and has not increased since then.
 Housing Benefit rates have fallen well below local rents in many parts of the UK.
-This change reverses that freeze.
+This change reverses that freeze and makes a sudden move onto benefits more viable for people who were previously able to pay their rent without support.

-- If you make a claim to Universal Credit and need an advance payment this can be arranged over the phone without having to attend an appointment at the Jobcentre.
+- If you make a claim to Universal Credit and need an advance payment to support you during the initial five week wait for a first payment, this can also be arranged over the phone.

 - Anyone diagnosed with coronavirus or who is staying at home will not be sanctioned during this period.